 Be Honest With Yourself.
 Time To Go.
-Cupid.
+Not For You.

 It was time to tell the truth and set Jolie free.

-– Jolie, your angels are concerned that you’re not being fully truthful to yourself about what you want in a life partner.
+– Jolie, your angels are concerned that you’re not being truthful to yourself about what you want in a life partner.
 They’re saying that you have the choice not to go ahead with this wedding.
 Your time with this person has come to an end, and it’s time to move on.
-If you do, the Universe has someone better for you, as the card representing Cupid indicates.
+This marriage is not meant for you, and will not benefit you.

-She cocked her head at me and laughed in disbelief, her eyes filled with resentment and fear.
+She raised her eyebrows and laughed in disbelief, her eyes filled with resentment and fear.
 “What do you mean?
 I’m not backing out now!
 Do you know who he is?”
 She gave me the name of a young heir from a wealthy and well-connected family, a triumphant sneer on her elegant face.
 “He’s a good catch, Kelly!”